-Our Learning sessions aim to build on the power of students’ creativity, critical thinking skills and knowledge of story, and through this, to develop their literacy and wellbeing.
+Our Learning sessions unleash students’ creativity and critical thinking skills and through this, develop their literacy and wellbeing.

 Seriously playful and collaborative

 Interaction, discovery and play form the heart of the sessions, such as through groupwork, discussion, riddle-time and imaginative play.
 We take play seriously, knowing that through play, participants are building skills for life social skills, critical thinking skills, creativity and self-discipline.

 Sessions place emphasis on speaking and listening, presentation skills and discussion.
 Our structured storytelling activities allow participants to become brave and resourceful, building their confidence through the articulation of ideas.

 We adapt our sessions to suit the needs of all learners.
 We offer opportunities for all students to engage with stories and the sessions have open-ended outcomes.